-Individuals who provide Systematic Skill Building must meet one of the following requirements:
+Individuals who provide Systematic Skill Building must meet one of the following requirements regardless of where services are rendered:

 - 1. Have a Bachelor's Degree or higher in Social Work, Psychology, Education, or a human services field related to Social Work, Psychology or Education; or - 2.
 Have a Bachelor's Degree or higher in another field and 3 or more years' experience directly supporting individuals with ASD in the community.